 Breakfast: Black coffee brewed at home, with a bowl of pistachios and strawberries.

-Lunch: Large serving of pinto beans and rice, with cooked pink salmon, spinach and hot sauce all mixed together.
+Lunch: Large serving of pinto beans and rice, with cooked pink salmon, spinach and hot sauce mixed together in a bowl.

 Dinner: Small serving of beans and rice and chili powder, with a side of green beans doused with olive oil.
 Green tea and water to drink.